galaxyproject/galaxy-hub/src/cloud/k8s/eks/index.md

 2. Choose an [instance type](https://aws.amazon.com/ec2/instance-types/);
-two points to consider: first, not necessarily all instance types are available in all the regions; therefore, choose an instance type that is available in the zone where you have STS activated.
-Second, choose an instance with "reasonable" amount of resources as you will be running multiple pods within that instance, and if you do not have enough resources, your pods will fail to schedule.
+two points to consider: first, not necessarily all instance types are available in all regions; therefore, choose an instance type that is available in the zone where you have STS activated.
+Second, choose an instance with a "reasonable" amount of resources, as you will be running multiple pods within that instance, and if you do not have enough resources, your pods will fail to schedule.
 For instance, avoid instance types such as `a1.medium`.